-- Pinch of cayenne pepper
+- 1 pinch cayenne pepper

 - 3 dashes ground black pepper

-- Pinch of kosher salt
+- 1 pinch kosher salt

 - Sesame seeds

-Bring a small pot of water to boil.
+- Bring a small pot of water to boil.
 Cook the edamame for 2-3 minutes.
 Drain and set aside.

-Melt the salted butter by heating it up (you can heat it up in a microwave), then add the garlic, cayenne pepper and black pepper, stir to mix well.
+- Melt the salted butter by heating it up (you can heat it up in a microwave), then add the garlic, cayenne pepper and black pepper, stir to mix well.